japila-books/apache-spark-internals/docs/rdd/ShuffledRDD.md

   context: TaskContext): Iterator[(K, C)]
 ----

-compute requests the only xref:rdd:RDD.adoc#dependencies[dependency] (that is assumed a xref:rdd:ShuffleDependency.adoc[ShuffleDependency]) for the xref:rdd:ShuffleDependency.adoc#shuffleHandle[ShuffleHandle].
+compute requests the only rdd:RDD.md#dependencies[dependency] (that is assumed a rdd:ShuffleDependency.md[ShuffleDependency]) for the rdd:ShuffleDependency.md#shuffleHandle[ShuffleHandle].

-compute uses the xref:core:SparkEnv.adoc[SparkEnv] to access the xref:core:SparkEnv.adoc#shuffleManager[ShuffleManager].
+compute uses the core:SparkEnv.md[SparkEnv] to access the core:SparkEnv.md#shuffleManager[ShuffleManager].

-compute requests the xref:shuffle:ShuffleManager.adoc#shuffleManager[ShuffleManager] for the xref:shuffle:ShuffleManager.adoc#getReader[ShuffleReader] (for the ShuffleHandle, the xref:rdd:spark-rdd-Partition.adoc[partition]).
+compute requests the shuffle:ShuffleManager.md#shuffleManager[ShuffleManager] for the shuffle:ShuffleManager.md#getReader[ShuffleReader] (for the ShuffleHandle, the rdd:spark-rdd-Partition.md[partition]).

-In the end, compute requests the ShuffleReader to xref:shuffle:spark-shuffle-ShuffleReader.adoc#read[read] the combined key-value pairs (of type `(K, C)`).
+In the end, compute requests the ShuffleReader to shuffle:spark-shuffle-ShuffleReader.md#read[read] the combined key-value pairs (of type `(K, C)`).

-compute is part of the xref:rdd:RDD.adoc#compute[RDD] abstraction.
+compute is part of the rdd:RDD.md#compute[RDD] abstraction.

 == [[getPreferredLocations]] Placement Preferences of Partition